A stroll down Abbey Road Great Malvern (return)

 If you look up to your left just before you reach the Post Office you will see the Market Cross towards the south end of Belle Vue Island.

 Great Malvern Market Cross

 We hope you enjoyed this short 'virtual' stroll down Abbey Road and back via the Worcester Road to Great Malvern Post Office.
 Perhaps the photos of the varied Victorian buildings and snippets of information about the water cure doctors will inspire you to find out more into the history of the town.

-You can find out more about the local area by visiting the Tourist Information Centre at the top of Church Street (see photo opposite), Malvern Museum at the Abbey Gateway, the local reference section at Malvern Library.
-Books and booklets about the area can also be found in the 'shop' in Great Malvern Priory which is on the left as you enter the church, and the Malvern Book Coop in St Ann's Road.
+You can find out more about the local area by visiting the Tourist Information Centre which is currently located at the top of Church Street (see photo opposite); Malvern Museum at the Abbey Gateway; and the local reference section at Malvern Library.
+Books and booklets about the area can also be found in the 'shop' in Great Malvern Priory which is on the left as you enter the church, and at the Malvern Book Coop in St Ann's Road.